Great Lakes Storm of 1913

-The extratropical cyclone originated when two major storm fronts that were fueled by the lakes' relatively warm waters—a seasonal process called a "November gale"—converged.
-It produced wind gusts of 90 mph, waves estimated at over 35 ft high, and whiteout snowsqualls.
-Winds exceeding hurricane force occurred over four of the Great Lakes for extended periods creating very large waves.
-The large size of the Great Lakes provides wind fetches (the length of water over which a given wind has blown without obstruction) of hundreds of miles, allowing huge waves to form.
-Rogue waves are known to occur on the Great Lakes, including waves reinforced by reflections from the vertical shores of some of the Great Lakes.
-Waves on the Great Lakes (especially the shallower ones) can be steeper and closer together than on the ocean allowing less recovery time between waves.
-Compared to the ocean, the Great Lakes also have less maneuvering "sea room" and closer proximity to shores making it more difficult for ships to weather storms.
+The extratropical cyclone originated when two major storm fronts fueled by the Great Lakes' relatively warm waters—a seasonal process called a "November gale"—converged.
+It produced wind gusts of 90 mph, waves estimated at over 35 ft high and whiteout snowsqualls.
+Winds exceeding hurricane-force occurred over four of the lakes for extended periods creating very large waves.
+The large size of the lakes provides wind fetches (the length of water over which a given wind has blown without obstruction) of hundreds of miles, allowing huge waves to form.
+Rogue waves are known to occur on the Great Lakes, including waves reinforced by reflections from the vertical shores of some of the lakes.

-The U.S. Weather Bureau failed to predict the intensity of the storm, and the process of preparing and communicating predictions was slow.
+The United States Weather Bureau failed to predict the intensity of the storm, and the process of preparing and communicating predictions was slow.
 These factors contributed to the storm's destructiveness.
-The contemporaneous weather forecasters did not have enough data, communications, analysis capability, and understanding of atmospheric dynamics to predict the storm.
+The contemporaneous weather forecasters did not have enough data, communications, analysis capability and understanding of atmospheric dynamics to predict the storm.
 They could not predict wind directions, which is key to the ability of ships to avoid or cope with the effects of storms.

 Background

 The water in the five Great Lakes holds heat that allows them to remain relatively warm late into the year and postpones the cooling and first frosts in the region.
 During the autumn, two major weather tracks converge over the area.
-Cold, dry air moves south and southeast from Alberta and northern Canada as an Alberta clipper while warm, moist air moves north and northeast from the Gulf of Mexico along the lee of the central Rocky Mountains as a Colorado low.
+Cold, dry air moves south and southeast from northern Canada as an Alberta clipper while warm, moist air moves north and northeast from the Gulf of Mexico along the lee of the central Rocky Mountains as a Colorado low.
 The collision of these air masses forms large storm systems in the middle of the North American continent, including the Great Lakes.
 When the cold air from these storms moves over the lakes, it is warmed by the waters below and picks up a spin.
 As the cyclonic system continues over the lakes, its power is intensified by the jet stream above and the warm waters below.